solo-io/gloo/example/demo/README.md

 Let's expand the app functionality by displaying a contact form and saving the contact response to an AWS S3 bucket.

-Note: the current Gloo-AWS integration sends the aws keys unencrypted from gloo to envoy.
+**Note:** The current Gloo-AWS integration sends the aws keys unencrypted from gloo to envoy.
 This means that they may be sent in the clear over the local network, and appear in the envoy debug logs (which are off by default). we plan to fix that very soon.

 In this section, we will: